parikshitadhikari/gh-rest/README.md

-# About the project

-This is a frontend project built using [React](https://reactjs.org/) and [GitHub's rest api](https://docs.github.com/en/rest?apiVersion=2022-11-28).
+GH-REST is a frontend project built using [React](https://reactjs.org/) and [GitHub's rest api](https://docs.github.com/en/rest?apiVersion=2022-11-28).

 # Running the project: